 Last weekend we had a great time at our "Come Brew with Our Crew" Warehouse Sale!
-Along with featuring discounts on our beautifully handcrafted Pub & Dining furniture, samples of a few local beers were available for tasting.
+Along with featuring discounts on our beautifully handcrafted Pub Tables and Dining Tables, samples of a few local beers were available for tasting.

 Our bar table was set upwith a diverse assortment of 6 beers:

 But if you’re looking to host a simple suds sipping experience in your own home, I’ve gathered a few tips and ideas that may help as you plan your fun, safe, and memorable event.

 Variety of beers